+There are no changes to the impetus for the regulatory action.
 The Board received a petition for rulemaking in 2013 to allow a person who has completed the CRFDA certification issued by DANB to become a DAII without attending dental assisting school.
 The Board declined the petition because there are wide variances in the duties of an "expanded duty dental assistant" among various states, and the CRFDA certification does not cover all duties that may be performed by a DAII in Virginia.
 The Board did agree to take the matter under advisement and to refer it to a committee for further review.

-Regulations for registration of dental assistants II became effective in 2011, yet only 26 persons are currently registered as dental assistants II.
-For several years, the Board has discussed the need to re-examine the requirements to determine whether they could be made less burdensome and costly, and that is the impetus for this regulatory action.
+For several years, the Board has been discussing the need to re-examine the requirements to determine whether they could be made less burdensome and costly, and that is the impetus for this regulatory action.